Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Home and road insights

-- The Packers are unbeaten ATS (1-0) as 6.5-point favorites or greater at home.
+- At home, the Packers are unbeaten ATS (1-0) as 6.5-point favorites or greater.

 - The average point total in Steelers away games this season is 48.0 points, 2.5 more than this matchup's over/under (45.5).